nesc1/gtest-basics/README.md

 ### First Challenge

+Using the `dbconnection` project  do:

-Create a test where the code being test is only the init function and nothing else and the login function must be called when the init funtion is called.
+- a test where the code being test is only the init function and nothing else and the login function must be called when the init funtion is called

-The class under test to use should be now the MyDatabase2
+`Note1:` class under test is now the `MyDbClient2` and the mock class is still the same one (`MockDatabaseConnect`)

+`Note2:` start your implementation on `dbconnection2.cpp`

 ## Build steps